Oral Health Program: Fluoride and Community Water Fluoridation

 • Campaign for Dental Health: Water Operators American Academy of Pediatrics: Many people take for granted that community water fluoridation (CWF) in the U.S. is a safe and well-accepted public health practice, but some people question or even oppose it.
 As a water facility operator, you may be confronted with questions from the customers you serve.
 We know that fluoridation is only a small portion of the important job you do.
 That’s why we have developed brief responses to common questions you may receive, including links to easy-to-read information for you and your customers.

-• The American Water Works Association Public Communication Toolkit American Water Works Association: The American Water Works Association has put together a public communications toolkit, housing all of their information on public communication.
-Use this toolkit to assist in conversations about community water fluoridation with the public.
+• American Water Works Association Strengthen Public Trust Resources American Water Works Association: The American Water Works Association has put together resources to guide conversations about water with the public.
+These resources can be used to help you discuss community water fluoridation in your community.

 Water Fluoridation Quality Awards (CDC)